theZaX/puppeteer-service/README.md

 ### Versioning

 We use semver for versioning.
 Release should be tagged with vX.Y.Z, so the version is picked up by Docker Hub autobuild.

+### Extra Instructions - Mindsmith

+If on MX mac download chromium using this guide https://rickynguyen.medium.com/puppeteer-for-apple-m1-43a5c31e4f9d

+Put the output of `which chromium` into the `.env` as the `CHROME_BINARY_PATH` variable

+Also put put port `8080` into the `.env` as the `SERVER_PORT` variable

+Hotreload dev using `bun --hot src/index.ts`